Federal Aviation Administration (FAA), DOT.

 Interested parties are invited to participate in this proposed rulemaking by submitting such written data, views, or arguments, as they may desire.
 Comments that provide the factual basis supporting the views and suggestions presented are particularly helpful in developing reasoned regulatory decisions on the proposal.
 Comments are specifically invited on the overall regulatory, aeronautical, economic, environmental, and energy-related aspects of the proposal.

-Communications should identify both docket numbers (FAA Docket No. FAA-2006-23926 and Airspace Docket No. 06-AAL-10) and be submitted in triplicate to the Docket Management System (see ADDRESSES section for address and phone number).
+Communications should identify both docket numbers (FAA Docket No. FAA-2005-22399 and Airspace Docket No. 05-AAL-27) and be submitted in triplicate to the Docket Management System (see ADDRESSES section for address and phone number).
 You may also submit comments through the Internet at http://dms.dot.gov.

-Commenters wishing the FAA to acknowledge receipt of their comments on this action must submit with those comments a self-addressed, stamped postcard on which the following statement is made: “Comments to FAA Docket No. FAA-2006-23926 and Airspace Docket No. 06-AAL-10.”
+Commenters wishing the FAA to acknowledge receipt of their comments on this action must submit with those comments a self-addressed, stamped postcard on which the following statement is made: “Comments to FAA Docket No. FAA-2005-22399 and Airspace Docket No. 05-AAL-27.”
 The postcard will be date/time stamped and returned to the commenter.

 All communications received on or before the specified closing date for comments will be considered before taking action on the proposed rule.
 The proposal contained in this action may be changed in light of comments received.
 All comments submitted will be available for examination in the public docket both before and after the closing date for comments.
 A report summarizing each substantive public contact with FAA personnel concerned with this rulemaking will be filed in the docket.

 An electronic copy of this document may be downloaded through the Internet at http://dms.dot.gov.
-Recently published rulemaking documents can also be accessed through the FAA's Web page at http://www.faa.gov, or the Start Printed Page 27431 Federal Register's Web page at http://www.gpoaccess.gov/fr/index.html.
+Recently published rulemaking documents can also be accessed through the FAA's Web page at http://www.faa.gov, or the Federal Register's web page at http://www.gpoaccess.gov/fr/index.html.

-The FAA is proposing an amendment to Title 14 Code of Federal Regulations (14 CFR) part 71 to modify the Norton Sound Low Offshore Airspace Area, AK, by lowering the floor to 1,200 feet MSL within a 30-mile radius of two geographic points near the Shishmaref Airport, AK.
-Additionally, this action proposes lowering the controlled airspace floor to 700 feet MSL within a 25-mile radius of the Nome Airport and to 1,200 feet MSL within a 77.4-mile radius of the Nome VORTAC.
-The purpose of this proposal is to establish controlled airspace to support IFR operations at the Nome and Shishmaref Airports, Alaska.
-Additional controlled airspace extending upward from 700 feet and 1,200 feet MSL above the surface in international airspace would be created by this action.
+The FAA is proposing an amendment to Title 14 Code of Federal Regulations (14 CFR) part 71 to modify the Norton Sound Low airspace area, AK by Start Printed Page 55326lowering the floor to 1,200 feet MSL within a 45 NM radius of Deering Airport, AK.
+The purpose of this proposal is to establish controlled airspace to support instrument flight rules operations at Deering Airport, AK.
+The FAA Instrument Flight Procedures Production and Maintenance Branch has developed four new instrument approach procedures for the Deering Airport.
+New controlled airspace extending upward from 1,200 feet MSL above the surface in international airspace would be created by this action.
+The proposed airspace is sufficient to support instrument operations at the Deering airport.

 The FAA has determined that this proposed regulation only involves an established body of technical regulations for which frequent and routine amendments are necessary to keep them operationally current.
 Therefore, this proposed regulation: (1) Is not a “significant regulatory action” under Executive Order 12866; (2) is not a “significant rule” under Department of Transportation (DOT) Regulatory Policies and Procedures (44 FR 11034; February 26, 1979); and (3) does not warrant preparation of a regulatory evaluation as the anticipated impact is so minimal.
 Since this is a routine matter that will only affect air traffic procedures and air navigation, it is certified that this proposed rule, when promulgated, will not have a significant economic impact on a substantial number of small entities under the criteria of the Regulatory Flexibility Act.